42-Short/shortinette/shortinette/rust/subjects/module-00.md

 I'm in release mode!
 ```

-* In `release` mode, the final binary must not have any visible symbols in its binary.
+* In `release` mode, the final binary must have no visible symbols.

 ```txt
 >_ cargo build